Mass media in Australia: Media freedom

-On 4 June 2019 the Australian Federal Police conducted a raid on the home of News Corp journalist Annika Smethurst's home, looking for information connected to a story she had written a year earlier about new laws that would give the security forces new powers for surveillance over Australian citizens.
+On 4 June 2019 the Australian Federal Police conducted a raid on the home of News Corp Australia journalist Annika Smethurst's home, looking for information connected to a story she had written a year earlier about new laws that would give the security forces new powers for surveillance over Australian citizens.
 Radio host Ben Fordham also said he was under investigation for some of his reporting.

 The next day, the AFP raided the ABC over a story about alleged war crimes in Afghanistan.
 The search warrant allowed the police to "add, copy, delete or alter" any files they found on the computers.

-The incidents caused an outcry of condemnation, even from the Reporters Without Borders, BBC and The New York Times.
+The incidents caused an outcry of condemnation, even from the Reporters Without Borders, BBC and the New York Times.

 In Australia itself, newspaper outlets normally driven by partisanship and advertising exhibited a surprisingly united show of protest on 21 October as they published front pages with the appearance of documents having been blacked out by government censors.
 The protest demanded journalists gain access to sensitive government material.
 Most of the larger media outlets formed a coalition, Right To Know, to represent the protest and demand six changes in legislation.
 The demands are, for the ability to contest any search warrant of a journalist or news entity while the search warrant is under request, reform of whistleblower protection, new limitations on which documents may be classified as secret, changes in freedom of information, exemption from national security laws enacted over the previous seven years, and reforms of defamation laws.